ZIqinGX/MSc_Advanced_project/Weekly_blog/Weekly_document.md

 Using an example of generating notes with an LSTM as a reference, first try to reimplement this example.
 Then, based on the re-implemented LSTM, incorporate human creativity.
 The LSTM model predicts note No.41 based on the previous 40 notes.
 Upon capturing the Y-coordinate of the hand, it fuses the pitch corresponding to the Y-coordinate with the prior LSTM.<br/>
 **Achievements so far**

 1.Capture hand（mediapipe+camera in laptop）

-2.Hand position mapping (currently only the y-coordinate has been taken)<br/>
+2.Hand position mapping (currently only the y-coordinate has been taken)

 **Development of plan:** The change of pitch is not obvious as duration, so I decided to start from using X coordinates to present duration,as the X coordinates changes, the duration of produced notes will change. <br/>
 **Link of Code：** <br/>
 **Problem after running code:**